 Maybe a better question is: what doesn’t a project manager do in an agency?

 Generally speaking, project managers, often known as account managers in agencies, are in charge of delivering projects using the resources given to them (people, time, equipment).
-To deliver the projects that clients ask for, they need to spend the budgets they get from clients in a way that will ensure successful project delivery and profit for the agency.
+The role is different than that of an agency traffic manager.
+To deliver the projects that clients ask for, project managers need to spend the budgets they get from clients in a way that will ensure successful project delivery and profit for the agency.

 Is an Agency Project Manager the Same as an Operations Manager?